YAKINDU Statechart Tools support you in quickly finding model elements and navigating to them.

 As can be seen in this case the search dialog has problems with searching references for the variable test in the unnamed interface.

-Open model element is another kind of searching method.
+Open model element is another kind of search method.
 It can be used to quickly navigate to states and regions.
 To access

 Navigate → Open model element in the main menu.

-By doing so, the dialog shown in the next screenshot will open up.
+By doing so, the dialog shown in the next screenshot will open.

-It consists of one input element and two output elements / .
+The dialog consists of a single input element and two output elements / .

-A search operation done with Open model element is equivalent to "Searching via search dialog" with the following setting:
+A search operation performed with Open model element is equivalent to "Searching via search dialog" with the following setting:

 |Search string||same as in|